What is glaucoma?

 Symptoms and causes of glaucoma

 Open-angle glaucoma is the most common type.
 Over time, it damages the optic nerve, which, in turn, can lead to blindness.
-“The optic nerve is part of the visual system that transports light from the eyeball to the brain,” explains Rahul T. Pandit, associate professor of clinical ophthalmology at the Blanton Eye Institute, Houston Methodist Hospital.
+“The optic nerve is part of the visual system that carries light from the eyeball to the brain,” explains Rahul T. Pandit, M.D., associate professor of clinical ophthalmology at the Blanton Eye Institute, Houston Methodist Hospital.

-“Slow, progressive damage to the optic nerve is often associated with high eye pressure, which is one of the strongest risk factors .These are the symptoms, causes and risk factors of glaucoma to remember.
+"Slow, progressive damage to the optic nerve is often associated with high eye pressure, which is one of the strongest risk factors ."
+These are the symptoms, causes, and risk factors of glaucoma to remember.

-high eye pressure
+High eye pressure

-“Glaucoma is a degenerative nerve disease and has multiple risk factors, eye pressure being one of them,” explains Peter Krall, an ophthalmologist at the Scripps Clinic in San Diego.
+“Glaucoma is a degenerative nerve disease and has multiple risk factors, eye pressure being one of them,” explains Peter Krall, an ophthalmologist at Scripps Clinic in San Diego.

-“The reason why “We focus so much on eye pressure that it is the only modifiable risk factor .”
+“The reason why We focus so much on eye pressure because that is the only modifiable risk factor .”

 Loss of peripheral vision

 The problem may appear as blind spots in your peripheral vision.
-Some people report poor vision or lack of acuity, says Dr. Pandit.
+Some people report poor vision or a lack of acuity, says Dr. Pandit.

 Difficulty seeing at night